These yummy herbal candy drops are made with lemon and honey to help soothe sore throats and coughs.

-The inspiration for these comes from the Herb Candies recipe found in the book Eat Well Feel Well by Kendall Conrad, (affiliate link) which by the way is a really great grain-free, refined-sugar-free cookbook, if you like cooking somewhat on the gourmet side.
-Since I am incapable of following any recipe exactly, I ended up with something a little different, but just as yummy.
+The inspiration for these came from the Herb Candies recipe found in the book Eat Well Feel Well by Kendall Conrad, which is a really great grain-free, refined-sugar-free cookbook, if you like cooking somewhat on the gourmet side.

 - 1 cup of honey